quaglias/CS362-004-SP17/projects/quaglias/README.md

-This is my assignment-3 submission.
+This is my assignment-4 submission.
-Bugs, Unit Tests, and Unit Testing Efforts added.